-- b.
-Marking/grading procedures

 - c.
 Assignment deadlines

 - d.
 Expectations for students

 - e.
 Classroom discipline plan.

 - f.
 Communicate regularly with students, parents and other teachers concerning growth and achievement.

 - 9. Coaches will communicate to students and parents:

 - a.
 Team objectives and requirements

 - b.
 Practice and game dates

 - c.
 Expectations of team members

 - d.
 Coaches will act, intervene and report bullying, harassment and or discrimination